JUVAR

 QUEEN ELOISE

-Drann smelled of salt, tar, and money.
+Dron smelled of salt, tar, and money.

-Queen Eloise arrived before sunset with her daughter under a travel hood and Lyrra at her shoulder, both escorted by twelve Barlin guards in plain cloaks.
+Queen Eloise arrived before sunset with her daughter under a travel hood and Lyrra at her shoulder, both escorted by twelve Varlin guards in plain cloaks.
 The port city rose in layered terraces above the harbor, every level crowded with trade houses, mercenary barracks, and private docks where flags changed faster than loyalties.

 Daniel Steelsoul greeted her at the upper gate in polished dark mail, all courtesy and measured smiles.
 "Your Majesty.
 Had I known you were coming, I would have arranged a proper reception."